-The TJPA Chief Financial Officer is required to prepare a report summarizing derivative exposure at least annually.
+The TJPA Chief Financial Officer is required to prepare a report summarizing derivative exposure at least annually to the extent any derivatives are outstanding.

 VI.
 Structuring

 Debt issuance shall be planned to achieve relatively rapid repayment of debt while recognizing the useful life of the facilities.
 Debt issuance should be structured within prudent risk parameters, and including preservation of an appropriate degree of financial flexibility.